Thursday, March 6, 2025

 Eventually, of course, things calmed down, and Purdue went on to a nine-point victory.
 It was Indiana's third straight loss in an end-of-season spiral that would see the Hoosiers drop six of their last seven games.
 Which might have had something to do with Knight's chair-throwin' mood.

-Forty years later, it's Purdue who's spiraling a bit -- the Boilermakers have dropped three straight and plummeted from first place to a tie for fifth in the Big Ten -- while Indiana ... well, who knows.
+Forty years later, it's Purdue who's spiraling a bit -- the Boilermakers have dropped three straight and plummeted from first place to a tie for third in the Big Ten -- while Indiana ... well, who knows.
 The Hoosiers are playing out the string with a lame-duck coach who clearly just wants to pack his bags and get the hell out of Dodge, so guessing what kind of game they'll play today is a fool's errand.

 Maybe pride will compel them to finish the job they couldn't finish in West Lafayette a month ago.
 Or maybe playing in that hostile red cauldron will fire the Boilers' boiler, and they'll play like Purdue again instead of the imposter of the last couple weeks.